OSHydro/OSHydro.github.io/projects/globe.md

     - Generating digital elevation models.
     - Vector and raster data manipulation

-Currently Kongsberg (.all and kmall) as well as Reson (s7K) format can be imported into GLOBE
+Currently Kongsberg (.all and kmall) as well as Reson (s7K) formats can be directly imported into GLOBE

 It is developed in Java by Poncelet Cyrille, Billant Gael, Corre Marie-Paule at IFREMER (France) and free available under a LGPLv3 licence